RetroDECK/ES-DE/README.md

 The goal is to make the software as easy as possible to install and use, and to suppport the major desktop operating systems: Unix/Linux, macOS and Windows.

-The following operating systems have been tested and confirmed as working with ES:
+The following operating systems have been tested and confirmed as working with ES-DE v1.0.0:

 * Kubuntu 20.04
 * macOS 10.11.6 (El Capitan)
 * Windows 10 (x86)
 * Windows 8.1 (x86)

-It's possible that the application still compiles and works on devices such as the Raspberry Pi, but again it's not the goal of this fork to run on such devices.
+The application probably also works fine on devices such as the Raspberry Pi, but this is beyond the scope of this software fork.

 The software comes preconfigured for use primarily with [RetroArch](https://www.retroarch.com), although this can be changed as all emulator settings are fully configurable, even on a per-game basis.